Zambia: Languages

 The exact number of Zambian languages is unknown, although many texts claim that Zambia has 73 languages and/or dialects; this figure is probably due to a non-distinction between language and dialect, based on the criterion of mutual intelligibility.
 On this basis, the number of Zambian languages would probably be only about 20 or 30.

 The official language of Zambia is English, which is used for official business, education, and law.
 The main local language, especially in Lusaka, is Nyanja (Chewa), followed by Bemba.
 In the Copperbelt, Bemba is the main language and Nyanja second.
 Bemba and Nyanja are spoken in the urban areas, in addition to other indigenous languages that are commonly spoken in Zambia.
 These include Lozi, Tumbuka, Kaonde, Tonga, Lunda and Luvale, which featured on the Zambia National Broadcasting Corporation (ZNBC) local-languages section.

-Urbanisation has had a dramatic effect on some of the indigenous languages, including the assimilation of words from other languages.
-Urban dwellers sometimes differentiate between urban and rural dialects of the same language by prefixing the rural languages with 'deep'.

-Most will thus speak Bemba and Nyanja in the Copperbelt; Nyanja is predominantly spoken in Lusaka and Eastern Zambia.
+Most will speak Bemba and Nyanja in the Copperbelt; Nyanja is predominantly spoken in Lusaka and Eastern Zambia.
 English is used in official communications and is the language of choice at home among – now common – interethnic families.
 This evolution of languages has led to Zambian slang heard throughout Lusaka and other major cities.
 The majority of Zambians usually speak more than one language: the official language, English, and the most spoken language in the town or area they live in.
 Portuguese has been introduced as a second language into the school curriculum due to the presence of a large Portuguese-speaking Angolan community.
-French is commonly studied in private schools, while some secondary schools have it as an optional subject.
-A German course has been introduced at the University of Zambia (UNZA).